rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Background

-Electricity demand forecasting is crucial for ensuring an efficient, reliable and cost-effective power operation systems.
-Accurate forecasts enable grid operators to balance supply and demand in real-time, preventing costly overproduction or dangerous shortages that could lead to blackouts.
-It also helps to optimize the scheduling of power generation for different sectors, reducing operational costs and enhancing system reliability.
+Electricity demand forecasting ensures efficient, reliable and cost-effective power operation systems.
+Accurate forecasts enable grid operators to balance supply and demand in real time, preventing costly overproduction or dangerous shortages that could lead to blackouts.
+It also helps optimise the power generation scheduling for different sectors, reducing operational costs and enhancing system reliability.
 As renewable energy sources like solar and wind become more integrated, forecasting plays a vital role in managing fluctuations in supply.
-Additionally, in deregulated markets, precise demand predictions allow energy providers to make informed trading decisions, ultimately benefiting both suppliers and consumers with more stable and affordable electricity.
+In deregulated markets, precise demand predictions allow energy providers to make informed trading decisions, ultimately benefiting suppliers and consumers with more stable and affordable electricity

-According to \cite{nsw_epa_2021_energy_consumption} electricity demand from the NSW grid is projected to experience a slight decline over the next five years before rising more.
-As stated in the article the main reason for the decline in energy consumption is the lower consumption by the NSW industrial sector, particularly the manufacturing industry, population growth being by improvements in  the energy efficiency of appliances and machinery.
+According to \cite{nsw_epa_2021_energy_consumption} electricity demand from the NSW grid, it is projected to experience a slight decline over the next five years before rising more.
+As stated in the article, the main reason for the decrease in energy consumption is the lower consumption by the NSW industrial sector, particularly the manufacturing industry.
+Also, improvements in the energy efficiency of appliances and machinery helped decrease electricity demand.
 In addition, the increasing adoption of rooftop solar panels and battery storage systems is anticipated to further lower residential demand on the electricity grid.
-Beyond the five-year mark, consumption is forecasted to increase as electric vehicle charging and broader electrification begin to significantly impact electricity demand.
+Beyond the five-year mark, consumption is forecasted to increase as electric vehicle charging and broader electrification begin to impact electricity demand significantly.
 In 2019--20, renewable energy sources accounted for approximately 19% of the state's total electricity generation, a significant increase from past years \cite{nsw_epa_2021_energy_consumption}.
-Accurate demand prediction is critical for ensuring optimal resource allocation and cost management, particularly as the state integrates more renewable energy into its supply mix.
+Accurate demand prediction is critical for ensuring optimal resource allocation and cost management, mainly as the state integrates more renewable energy into its supply mix.

 ## Factors Affecting Load Forecasting

-Load forecasting is usually concerned with the prediction of hourly, daily, weekly, and annual values of the system demand and peak demand.
-Such forecasts are sometimes categorized as short-term, medium-term and long-term forecasts, depending on the time horizon.
-In terms of forecasting outputs, load forecasts can also be categorized as point forecasts (i.e., forecasts of the mean or median of the future demand distribution), and density forecasts (i.e., estimates of the full probability distributions of the possible future demand values).
-As stated in \cite{nsw_epa_2021_energy_consumption} the driving factors of electricity consumption and demand forecasts can be split into two different types: ---1) structural like population growth, economic condition, electricity price, energy efficiency etc; and 2) non-structural or random like weather condition e.g., air temperature, extreme heat or cold, bushfire, flood, etc., building type e.g., multi-storey or free-standing house, and adoption of electric vehicles and contributions of renewable energy in the power grid, etc. There are many factors that drive consumers to make similar choices regarding electricity consumption at the same time like work and school schedules.
-The demand is different during weekdays, public holidays, weekends, due to weather the use of heating and cooling appliances, and many other societal factors, such as whether the beach is pleasant, or the occurrence of retail promotions.
+Load forecasting usually predicts hourly, daily, weekly, and annual values of the system demand and peak demand.
+Such forecasts are categorised as short-term, medium-term and long-term, depending on the time horizon.
+Regarding forecasting outputs, load forecasts can also be classified as point forecasts (i.e., forecasts of the mean or median of the future demand distribution) and density forecasts (i.e., estimates of the full probability distributions of the possible future demand values).
+As stated in \cite{nsw_epa_2021_energy_consumption} the driving factors of electricity consumption and demand, forecasts can be split into two different types: —1) structural, like population growth, economic condition, electricity price, energy efficiency etc., and 2) non-structural or random, like weather condition e.g., air temperature, extreme heat or cold, bushfire, flood, etc., building type e.g., multi-storey or free-standing house, and adoption of electric vehicles and contributions of renewable energy in the power grid, etc. Many factors drive consumers to make similar choices regarding electricity consumption.

+The demand is different on weekdays, public holidays, and weekends due to weather, the use of heating and cooling appliances, and many other societal factors, such as whether the beach is pleasant or if retail promotions occur.
 Temperature is a crucial factor, as it directly influences electricity consumption patterns.
 Extreme temperatures, whether very hot or cold, can lead to higher demand for heating or cooling, respectively.
 Forecasts often need to account for temperature variations to predict demand more accurately, especially during seasonal extremes or unusual weather patterns.

 ```{=tex}
 \begin{figure}[H]